 Major stand-replacing disturbance.
-In pre-European settlement time, the event was most often a severe blow down, sometimes followed by fires.
-Such blow downs have been estimated to occur in this part of Wisconsin every 300 to 400 years (Schulte and Mladenoff, 2005).
-In post-settlement, virtually every acre has been logged either by clear cutting or successive cuts targeting species marketable at that time.
-Post-logging slash fires also have been a significant factor in most areas.
+In pre-European settlement time, the event was most often a severe blow down, only very occasionally followed by fires on these sites due to wetness.
+Such blow downs have been estimated to occur in this part of Wisconsin every 300 to 400 years (Schulte and Mladenoff, 2005), but may have occurred more often on wet sites such as those in this ES.
+In post settlement virtually every acre has been logged either by clear cutting or successive cuts targeting species marketable at that time.
 These disturbances created the environment suitable for natural regeneration of many shade-intolerant species and for commercial planting.
+The history of cutting has lead many of these sites to be "swamped" as well leading to less Sugar maple in the Deciduous Forest State.